centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-qnap-snmp.md

 ### Supported equipment models

-* EKI using the QTS operating system
+* EKI using the QTS operating system.

 ### Unsupported equipment models

-* **Only for volume service** : LAGMT using the QuTS hero operating system (The volume information isn't present in the QuTS hero MIB file)
+* **Only for volume service** : LAGMT using the QuTS hero operating system (The volume information isn't present in the QuTS hero MIB file).

 ### Templates